skalpel-tech/ldtscrm/README.md

 Folders:

-* `src/app` - This RESTful API Server example implementation is here.
+* `app` - This RESTful API Server example implementation is here.
 * `tasks` - [PyInvoke](http://www.pyinvoke.org/) commands are implemented here.
 * `docs` - It contains just images for the README, so you can safely ignore it.